lorserker/ben/models/archive/README.md

 # Archived models

-The models in this directory are all from the initial version of BEN, and can no longer be used in the current implementation
+The models in this directory are all from the initial version of BEN, can be used with mode_version = 0, but will preobably not be supported in the future.